 Max’s Video Store, Boardwalk

-Max first sets his eyes on Lucy when she finds a lost boy of her own at the entrance to his video store.
-They get to chatting and eventually end up agreeing to a job and a date.
+Max first sets his eyes on Lucy when she finds a lost boy of her own at the entrance to the store.
+They get to chatting and end up agreeing to a job and a date.
 Although the video store isn’t real, the shop and location are.
 The building on Municipal Wharf is occupied by the Santa Cruz Bay Company and is a souvenir store.
 The exterior of the store, whilst now a different colour, is pretty recongnisable.
 It’s not run by the Head Vampire IRL, so feel free to browse with bite-free abandon.

 Frog’s Comic Store, Boardwalk